Volkswagen Up: Production version

 At the International Motor Show Germany in 2011, Volkswagen unveiled the final version of the Up based on the Volkswagen New Small Family (NSF) modular architecture.
-The three-door bodywork is inspired by the 2007 concept Up, the engine range is 1.0 L three-cylinder gasoline 60 hp and 75 hp.
+Production of the Up started with the model year of 2012, in December 2011 at the Volkswagen Plant in Bratislava, Slovakia.
+The three-door bodywork is inspired by the 2007 concept Up, the engine range is 1.0-litre three-cylinder gasoline 60 hp and 75 hp.
 Both the three and five doors are available with engines running on CNG and called eco-Up.
 The Up is a front-wheel drive with transverse engine mated to a five-speed manual gearbox and is 3.54 m long has a wheelbase of 2.42 m.
-The cabin is configured to four or five seats.
+The cabin is configured to four seats.